HL7/davinci-deqm/input/pagecontent/bulk-import.md

 Therefore, this operation supports a range of options that can be chosen based on the needs of the particular use.

+**Example Data Set**{: #example-data-set}

+To help explain the layouts pictorally, each section below contains a diagram of how the following data set might be split into files using that layout and where references would be found:
+1. Patient instances with no outbound references
+2. Practitioner instances with no outbound references
+3. Observation instances that reference Patient and Practitioner instances
+4. MeasureReport instances that reference Patient and Observation instances

 ##### *By type*

 To optimize for de-duplication of instances, inputs can be organized *by type*